quanterall/ElixirMaterials/chapters/11_gen_server.md

 Working with processes is one of the main drive to use the BEAM via Elixir/Erlang.
 While working with processes is straight forward, there are a few aspects that overlap most of the times.
 So having a generic way to deal with / setup a process is really helpful.
 Having a generic interface to operate with processes makes for a simpler codebase with one way of doing things.d

 A `GenServer` process provides just that.
 It's a generic way to describe a process and implement all the necessary features one might need, by using the set of standard set of interface functions that the `GenServer` exposes.
 At it's core a `GenServer` is just an Elixir process and can be used to keep/modify state, execute synchronous/asynchronous code.

+## Starting a `GenServer`
+`GenServer` can be started with one of the following functions `GenServer.start/3` or `GenServer.start_link/3`.
+Both accept the same arguments.
+The difference is that `GenServer.start/3` will start the `GenServer` as a standalone process, where as `GenServer.start_link/3` will link it to the process that started it, creating a parent-child like relationship.
+When processes are linked together, if one fails that failure will propagate to its parent and so forth.
+This means that the parent will be aware that a child process has failed and have the opportunity to do something about it.

+`GenServer` start functions accept three parameters:
+- The first argument is the module where the `GenServer` is defined.
+- The second argument is the initial argument (state) of the `GenServer`.
+- The final argument is options, which is optional by itself.
+There are a few options that can be passed, but one of the most used ones is the `:name` option.
+It allows us to name the `GenServer`, so that we can refer to it by name instead by `pid`.
+A standard practice is to name the `GenServer` with the module name.

 ## Main `GenServer` callbacks
 There are total of 8 callbacks.
 This chapter is going to cover only the most used ones.
 The ones that you'll have to deal with most of the time while working with `GenServer`: `init`, `handle_call`, `handle_cast`, `handle_info`, `handle_continue`.